ncockcro/Senior-Project/README.md

 - Talk to people
 - Either buy supplies OR hunt (depending on the location)

+### Weather

+The weather in Oregon Trail changes depending on the month and time of year the player is in.
+It can range from being cold to being hot, and all of the weather in between.
+The weather can effect some of the random events that go on in the trail aswell as harm the player if they do not have proper clothing during the winter months.

 ### Map
 When the player stops at a location, they have the option to look at the map and see which locations they have been to and which ones they need to go to.
 The locations in green mean they have been visited and the ones in red are the ones the player still needs to go to.